top of page

 biography

-Steph Davis (they/them/their) is a marimbist, arranger, composer, educator, cultural activist, and researcher.
-Their work engages people, traditions, and technologies of the African diaspora as means for uncovering truthful historiographies, finding creative self-actualization, and reaching for collective liberation.
+Steph Davis is a marimbist, composer, Africana studies scholar, and cultural activist.
+Their music engages traditions, epistemologies, and aesthetics from the African diaspora as means for uncovering truthful historiographies, finding creative self-actualization, and reaching for collective liberation.

-As a composer, Steph's music draws inspiration from Black expressive characteristics, free forms, and natural landscapes.
-Their music has been performed internationally in the United States, the United Arab Emirates, Canada, and Europe.
-They have been commissioned by New Works Project, Douglas Anderson School of the Arts, Modern Marimba, Spectrum Ensemble, Prism Percussion, Britton-René Collins, Michael Ptacin, and Cameron Denby.
+As a composer, Steph draws inspiration from African/African American aesthetics, Africana womanist discourse, Black historical events, and bodies of water.
+Their music has been performed internationally in Canada, the United Arab Emirates, and the United States.
+They have received commissions from New Works Project, Douglas Anderson School of the Arts, Spectrum Ensemble, Prism Percussion, Modern Marimba, Britton René Collins, Michael Ptacin, and Cameron Denby.

-Steph received their M.M. in marimba performance from Boston Conservatory at Berklee.
-They also hold B.M. in percussion performance from the Conservatory.
-Other areas of study include music composition, African and African American music/history, Africana philosophy, and Western classical music theory.
-Their primary teachers include Nancy Zeltsman (marimba) and Sam Solomon (percussion).
+Steph received their Master of Music in marimba performance from Boston Conservatory at Berklee, where they studied with Nancy Zeltsman.
+They also hold a Bachelor of Music in percussion performance from the Conservatory.
+Other areas of study include music composition, ethnomusicology, African and African American music/history and Africana philosophy.
+They are chair of the board at Castle of our Skins.

-Steph resides on land of the Massachusett people, also known as Boston, MA.
+Steph resides on unceded land of the Neponset band of the Massachusett tribe, bordertown Dorchester, Boston, MA.

 MarimbaOneLogo_ComboLG-ColorCharcoalRedP